kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(3\) Provide at least two fully redundant safety devices if a safety device must function in order to control a public hazard.
 A single action or event must not be capable of disabling both safety devices; and

-\(4\) Ensure computing systems and software used to control a public hazard satisfy the requirements of §417.123.
+\(4\) Ensure computing systems and software used to control a public hazard satisfy the requirements of [[Volume 4/C Licensing/0417 Launch safety.md#§417.123   Computing systems and software.|§417.123]].

 \(b\) *Structures and material handling equipment.* A launch operator must ensure safety factors applied in the design of a structure or material handling equipment account for static and dynamic loads, environmental stresses, expected wear, and duty cycles.
 A launch operator must: